 10. May Improve Skin Health

 Bok choy contains vitamin C, an antioxidant known for its role in collagen production and combating free radicals.
 It may help reduce the risk of skin damage caused by external factors.
 It may also help fight the signs of aging such as fine lines and wrinkles.
 However, limited data is available in this regard.
+Also, topical application of vitamin C seems to have a better effect on skin health than oral intake.
+Consult your dermatologist for more information.

 Bok choy contains essential vitamins and minerals that help treat many health problems.
 Scroll down to find the nutrition profile of bok choy.